bitdog-io/restraining_bolt/README.md

 then use it to open english.psv which can be found in this repo.
 Any newly generated prompts need to be copied to the SD card under /sounds.

+## Usage
+Plug Teensy's serial 1 line into a telemetry port on the flight controller.
+Make sure to go into Mission Planner and set the protocol for the telemtry port on the flight controller as MAVLink 2 with a baud rate of 57600.

+## Operation
+When Restraining Bolt starts it begins consuming MAVLink 2.0 telemetry messages from the flight controller.
+It first sends a PWM signal to an RC relay that will enable power for the rover drivetrain.
+It also also sends a signal to disable an optional alarm.
+It will detect when the rover is put into AUTO mode and start monitoring the mission.
+If there is a failure of telemtry coming from the flight controller, or if the rover swings off course for X seconds, then the software will stop sending PWM signal to the RC rely thus killing power.
+It will also send signal to the optional alarm.
+If the optional amp and speaker are attached, it will also verbally announce state changes and alarms.

+I used PWM based RC relays as a form of secondary hardware check.
+It is very unlikely that a bad microcontroller would still produce a good
+PWM signal to the RC relay and power the rover.

 ## Future
-I plan on creating a gas engine monitor and control system and include it as an optional feature in ths software
+I plan on creating a gas engine monitor and control system and include it as an optional feature in ths software.
+Add secondary GPS checking via serial port.